0xFacet/ethscriptions-indexer/README.md

 # Welcome to the pre-release version of the official Open Source Ethscriptions Indexer!

 This indexer has been extracted and streamlined from the indexer that runs Ethscriptions.com.
-This indexer is *not* yet production-ready and has _not_ been verified to be consistent with the production Ethscriptions.com indexer.
-However you can still play with it as we build together!
+This indexer has been validated as producing the same results against the live Ethscriptions.com indexer.
+However this new indexer is not being used in production yet.
+The plan is to put it into production to power the Facet VM shortly.
+Let's build it together!

 ## Installation Instructions